Last Updated on: 28th October 2024, 01:06 pm

 While it’s best to start the hike in the morning, the viewpoint looks best in the afternoon, so you may want to come back here on a different day.

-As beautiful as the view is, it’s really hard to get a sense of what hiking Fiery Furnace is really like from this overlook.
+As beautiful as the view is, it’s really hard to get a sense of what hiking Fiery Furnace is actually like from this overlook.
 But look closely and you’ll be able to spot a few of the trails that run through this stone labyrinth.

 As detailed above, you’ll need to pick up a physical permit at the Visitor Center to proceed with the hike.
 While nobody actually checked for the permit during my visit, I was advised to tie the long rectangular paper to my backpack so that it would be visible from afar.